 Lowest Oven Settings

-Older ovens may have the ability to go to these lower temperatures too.
+- Older ovens may have the ability to go to even lower temperatures.

 Different ovens cook differently.
 For example, this recipe was tested in an electric oven.
 If you have a gas oven, cooking times and temperatures may vary.

 You can dehydrate strawberries in an air fryer.
 I found that air fryer dried strawberries were a great way to preserve both the flavor and the color of strawberries.
 So, here’s how to dehydrate strawberries in an air fryer: